As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its challenges.

 - Can be purchased with either four or two probes

 - High and low cooking temperature alarms

 - LED display can be too dim when used outside

-Fourth on the list is this Bluetooth bbq thermometer from Soraken, offering a range of 100ft indoor and 190ft outdoor.
+Fourth on the list is Soraken Bluetooth BBQ thermometer.
+This device presents a dynamic range of 100ft and 190ft reach indoors and outdoors, respectively.

-You can see both high and low temperatures with the temperature probes and set the timer to know when your meal is finished.
+You can see both minimum and maximum temperatures with the temperature probes and set the timer to know when your meal is finished.

-- Teflon cables can withstand heat up to 716ºF
+- Heat-resistant Teflon cables can withstand heat up to 716ºF

 - Magnetic LED display